Welcome to today's edition of the Rush 24-7 podcast.

 There are executive authorities right now that allow them to hide that information.

-They're not we couldn't even get answers on Fast and Furious.
+They're not, we couldn't even get answers on Fast and Furious.

-So I I guess I'm kind of with you in principle, but not with you in the process.
+So I guess I'm kind of with you in principle, but not with you in the process.

 There's only so much that we can expect our side to do based upon the mudslinging and the gutter politics that the other side is engaged in.